khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 #### Message Broker

-IntelX at the moment supports 3 different message brokers:
+ThreatMatrix at the moment supports 3 different message brokers:
 - Redis (default)
 - RabbitMQ
 - Aws SQS

 The default broker, if nothing is specified, is `Redis`.

-To use `RabbitMQ`, you must use the option `--rabbitmq` when launching IntelX with the `./start` script.
+To use `RabbitMQ`, you must use the option `--rabbitmq` when launching ThreatMatrix with the `./start` script.

-To use `Aws SQS`, you must use the option `--sqs` when launching IntelX with the `.start` script.
+To use `Aws SQS`, you must use the option `--sqs` when launching ThreatMatrix with the `.start` script.
-In that case, you should create new SQS queues in AWS called `intelx-<environment>-<queue_name>` and give your instances on AWS the proper permissions to access it.
+In that case, you should create new SQS queues in AWS called `threatmatrix-<environment>-<queue_name>` and give your instances on AWS the proper permissions to access it.
 Moreover, you must populate the `AWS_USER_NUMBER`.
 This is required to connect in the right way to the selected SQS queues.
 Only FIFO queues are supported.

 If you want to use a remote message broker (like an `ElasticCache` or `AmazonMQ` instance), you must populate the `BROKER_URL` environment variable.

-It is possible to use [task priority](https://docs.celeryq.dev/en/stable/userguide/routing.html#special-routing-options) inside IntelX: each User has default priority of 10, and robots users (like the Ingestors) have a priority of 7.
+It is possible to use [task priority](https://docs.celeryq.dev/en/stable/userguide/routing.html#special-routing-options) inside ThreatMatrix: each User has default priority of 10, and robots users (like the Ingestors) have a priority of 7.
 You can customize these priorities inside Django Admin, in the `Authentication.User Profiles` section.

 #### Websockets